WalletWasabi/WasabiDoc/docs/using-wasabi/NetworkLevelPrivacy.md

 ---
 {
   "title": "Network Level Privacy",
-  "description": "A comparison of the network level privacy of Wasabi wallet and Bitcoin Core."
+  "description": "A comparison of the network level privacy of Wasabi wallet and Bitcoin Core.
+This is the Wasabi documentation, an archive of knowledge about the open-source, non-custodial and privacy-focused Bitcoin wallet for desktop."
 }
 ---